 28.9.4.4.2 Sync Pad definition

-The Sync pad subfield is composed of Npad GaTRN_BL×NCB1 sequences where Npad+NSTA∙LSYNC is the minimum integer that is an integer multiple of 6(P+M), where NSTA, P,M are the values in the Multi-Static Sensing NSTA, EDMG TRN-Unit P, EDMG TRN-Unit M header fields respectively and LSYNC is the length of a Sync subfield.
+The Sync pad subfield is composed of Npad GaTRN_BL×NCB1 sequences, such that Npad+NSTA∙LSYNC-LEDMG-CEF is the minimum integer that is an integer multiple of 4, where LSYNC is the length of a Sync subfield (18 Golay Sequences) and LEDMG-CEF is the length of the EDMG-CEF (9 or 0 Golay Sequences, depending on whether the EDMG-CEF should be present), so that the sync field is equal in length to the EDMG-STF and EDMG-CEF when they exist and to an integer length of SC blocks.

 28.9.4.5 TRN field for EDMG Multi-Static Sensing PPDU

 The TRN field of an EDMG Multi-Static Sensing PPDU is identical to the TRN field of an EDMG BRP-TX or BRP-RX/TX PPDU as defined in 28.9.2.2.5 with the exception that instead of P TRN subfields transmitted with the AWV used to transmit the data field of the PPDU, we have (NSTA+1)P TRN subfields in which the k’th set of P TRN subfields are transmitted with an AWV used to transmit a the k’th Sync field, except for the first P TRN subfields which are transmitted using the AWV used to transmit the data part of the PPDU.
 M-NSTAP TRN subfields are transmitted using AWV selected by transmitter to represent its Tx beams.

+TGbf Editor: Insert new subclause:

+28.12.3.3 TXTIME calculation for EDMG SC mode

+Editor: Insert the following text after the paragraph: TData=NBLKS×512+NGI×aDMGChipTimeDuration μs.

+If EDMG_MS_SENSING is set to 1, TData=NSTATSync-subfield-TEDMG-CEF+Npad when NSTA is the value of EDMG_MS_SENSING_NSTA and TSync-subfield=18×512×aDMGChipTimeDuration and Npad is defined in 28.9.4.4.2 Sync Pad definition.

 References: